 My personal favourite Christmas PC gaming memory takes place in the very early hours of December 22nd, 2010 (according to tweets from the time).
 The game is Braid, the couch I have been designated to sleep on is surprisingly comfy, and the heating is on higher than I could possibly afford at home.

 It might be the latter that is causing the slight pain in my head, but then again, it might be the sensation of having my brain pushed further than ever before in a game.
 Over the course of five or so hours, Braid has taught me to rewind time, to resync the position of objects in temporal space, and eventually to think backwards, sideways, and in directions I was hitherto unaware of.
 Now it’s 3am and I have unlocked a corner of my brain I haven’t used before.
 The best headache I have ever had.

-I am not telling you to play Braid: for one thing, in the years since that initial indie boom, its writing has started to seem terribly pretentious.
-What I do think I have learned, though, is that the best Christmas games are small-scale, self-contained, and over before The Polar Express is on telly.
-No matter what they might tell you at PCGamesN.
+I’m not telling you to play Braid: for one thing, in the years since that initial indie boom, its writing has started to seem terribly pretentious.
+What I do think I’ve learned, though – no matter what they might tell you at PCGamesN. is that the best Christmas games are small-scale, self-contained, and over before The Polar Express is on telly.